Diatom Enterprises strongly believes it is not enough to be an excellent Developer, it is crucial to be a great Communicator

 This time Mike’s mastery was presented to the members of the Special IT Interest Group of the Latvian National Project Management Association (LNPMA).

-The presentation was divided into several parts, including theoretical part and workshops
+The presentation was divided into several parts, including the theoretical part and workshops

 LNPMA is the only Latvian professional Project Management Association that has a worldwide certification.
 LNPMA has formed a special IT Interest Group (IT SIG) that is aimed particularly to the Project Managers in the IT area.
 Mike Kilgore’s Presentation was given in the framework of the IT SIG activity.